-To summarize the results of Tetra Tech's mapping and fieldwork upslope of 6th Street and Nelson Street, and continuing along Basin Road on the slopes of Mount Maria / Decker Hill, there are unstable bedrock bluffs that are considered a Severe hazard due to observed features and potential rockfall activity that comes close to or into residential areas (Figures 7 and 8).
-There is also a talus deposit at the corner of 6th and Nelson Streets (Figure 8).
+To summarize the results of Tetra Tech's mapping and fieldwork upslope of 6th Street and Nelson Street and continuing along Basin Road on the slopes of Mt.
+Maria/Decker Hill, there are unstable bedrock bluffs that are considered a Severe hazard due to observed features and potential rockfall activity that comes close to or into residential areas (Figures 7 and 8).
+There is also a talus deposit at the corner of 6th and Nelson Streets (Figure 8D).
 Exposed talus means that there is still rockfall coming down from above.
 If the rockfall activity had ceased, there would be much more regrowth of vegetation than is apparent now, nearly 50 years after Swanston first described the talus deposit.
 Above the houses in the rockfall area, trees show damage from being hit by large angular boulders, many of which are so large they could easily injure or kill a person who happened to be in their paths (Figure 7).
 Along the houses on 6th Street, the Severe zone affects the backyard, but might or might not affect the house.
 Figure 8 shows examples of rock bluffs, slide tracks, and talus.
 The housing itself obscures the effects of the rockfall activity - if a boulder rolls into a yard or onto the road, it is typically removed, so the evidence is no longer available for mapping.
-The boundary of the Severe hazard area for Mount Maria is thus very conservative and may well extend further southeast than that shown.
+The boundary of the Severe hazard area for Mt.
+Maria is thus very conservative and may well extend further southeast than that shown.

-See also Question #3 below for more information on what the rockfall / rockslide paths look like on this slope.
+See also Question #3 below for more information on what the rockfall/rockslide paths look like on this slope.

-Figure 7: Photos from Tetra Tech's 2021 report, at the southwest end of Mount Maria above Basin Road at Harris and 7th Street.
-Photo P24 (left) shows a tree damaged by rockfall.
-Photo P25 (right) shows the typical size of some of the fallen rocks.
+Figure 7: Photos from Tetra Tech's main report, at the southwest end of Mt.
+Maria above Basin Road at Harris and 7th Street.
+Photo P24 (Figure 7A) shows a tree damaged by rockfall.
+Photo P25 (Figure 7B) shows the typical size of some of the fallen rocks.

-Figure 8: Clockwise from top left: rockslide track and cliff above rockfall shown in Figure 5; rock bluff above 6th Street; rock cliff with detached blocks above corner of 6th Street and Nelson Street; talus deposit below rock cliff, 6th Street visible below.
+Figure 8: Rockslide track and cliff above rockfall at left-hand blue arrow on Figure 5 (Figure 8A); typical rock bluff above 6th Street at red arrows on Figure 5 (Figure 8B); rock cliff with detached blocks above corner of 6th Street and Nelson Street at right-hand blue arrow on Figure 5 (Figure 8C); and talus deposit below rock cliff, 6th Street visible below (Figure 8D).